oswida/cyber/docs/en/srd.md

 > Examples:
 >
-> Ada tries to open the electronic lock without knowing the code so she performs an INT test.
+> Ada tries to open the electronic lock without knowing the code so she performs an INF test.
 A passed test means that she has successfully tricked the system and the door opens.

 > Kumiko races against a security vehicle that tries to block her path.
-The vehicle's manoeuvres depend on her reflexes and agility so she has to perform a BOD test.
+The vehicle's manoeuvres depend on her reflexes and agility so she has to perform a BIO test.
 Passing the test means she will be able to escape the security.

 > Robert is trying to find a missing family member, and to do so he enlists the help of a street gang friend.
 A passing PSY test means that he has obtained some information about the wanted man.